-There are lots of strategies to manage your people, and one of the most important is having clear shared understanding about the expected and acceptable behaviour while in your workplace.
+There are lots of strategies to manage your people, and one of the most important is having a clear, shared understanding of the expected and acceptable behaviour while in your workplace.
 You also need to specify clear boundaries on what is unacceptable behaviour – what lines that if an employee crosses will potentially mean they could lose their job.

-It also makes it easier on the employee to become productive earlier – they are not having to second guess “how we do things around here”.
+It also makes it easier for the employee to become productive earlier – they are not having to second guess “how we do things around here”.

-Ideally your baseline expectations need to be documented into a Code of Conduct which will form part of your HR Policies and Procedures.
+Ideally, your baseline expectations need to be documented in a Code of Conduct which will form part of your HR Policies and Procedures Manual.
 This will make it very clear to an employee what is expected and the consequences for not meeting these expectations, and makes it easy for the employee and you to refer back to if they stray from the path.
 It will also assist you if ever you are taken to court in the future for unfair dismissal.

 What needs to go in your Code of Conduct?

 Let’s start with the basics – what behaviour do you want to see?
 Always start with a statement of what behaviour you want to see exhibited by your employees – so they know what to head towards.
 Remember, what you focus on you receive, so focus on the positive aspects.

 That said, you also need to set some boundaries and these need to include obeying lawful instructions.
 This includes things such as complying with professional association rules as well as workplace health & safety.

 Next, consider aspects of respecting other employees and your clients.
 This needs to include all aspects ranging from verbal and physical behaviour through to discrimination and harassment.

 I usually recommend a section on integrity which includes privacy, confidentiality and the need to report conflicts of interest to you.